cmu-sie-team01/StreamSocket/AppDev/readme.md

 `python manage.py runserver`

-You can add port number after this command to specify port
+You can add IP address or port number after this command to specify them

-`python manage.py runserver 8080`
+`python manage.py runserver 0.0.0.0:8080`